-- Encourage the players to enjoy playing soccer in the current format. - Don't be overly concerned about players lacking technical ability, especially during the initial phases of Return to Play. - Keep distancing measures in place between players and coaching staff. - Reset cones that delineate the physical distancing parameters whenever they are moved out of place. - Ask and remind players to avoid touching the equipment. - Be adaptive. - Respect the timeline you anticipated in your session so parents can plan. - Make use of your time by following your session plan guidelines. - Don't stay too long on one activity to prevent boredom. - Respect physical distancing at all times. - Consider designating the Assistant Coach to help you manage the spacing throughout the session. - Add more cones if required to clearly emphasize the boundaries.
+- Encourage the players to enjoy playing soccer in the current format. - Do not be overly concerned about players lacking technical ability, especially during the initial phases of Return to Play. - Keep distancing measures in place between players and coaching staff. - Reset cones that delineate the physical distancing parameters whenever they are moved out of place. - Ask and remind players to avoid touching the equipment. - Be adaptive. - Respect the timeline you anticipated in your session so parents can plan. - Make use of your time by following your session plan guidelines. - Do not stay too long on one activity to prevent boredom. - Respect physical distancing at all times. - Consider designating the Assistant Coach to help you manage the spacing throughout the session. - To clearly emphasize the boundaries add more cones if required.